relic-se/CircuitPython_SynthVoice/docs/examples.rst

 Percussive
 ------------

-Demonstration of the voices available in the :mod:`synthvoice.percussive` module to create a simple drum machine (without a sequencer).
+Demonstration of the voices available in the :mod:`relic_synthvoice.percussive` module to create a simple drum machine (without a sequencer).

 .. literalinclude:: ../examples/synthvoice_percussive.py